foxmanbrasil/backend-challenge/README.md

 -------------------

 # EndPoints:
-/login => which is [POST] need  email,password   // the same as You use, /find =[GET] need  token,lat,long,service // return data of One Partner /findall =[GET] need  token,lat,long,service // return array of partners id.s
+/login => which is [POST] need  email,password   // the same as You use.

+/find =[GET] need  token,lat,long,service // return data of One Partner.

+/findall =[GET] need  token,lat,long,service // return array of partners id.s.

 -------